 Additionally, cloud services are starting to offer more “as-service” models that can change the way data applies to your specific problems and organization.

-9. Start with the End in Mind
+9. They Begin with the End in Mind.

 A lot of IT employees are tech proficient, but lack the necessary skills to navigate their role in the larger business context.